-Promoting Your Grant
+Promoting Your Grant #

 We find that many grantees wish to share this news with their network to amplify their work.
 The Trust also engages in various publicity activities throughout the year to help promote the work of our grantees.
 This page is designed to outline our guidelines for grant publicity while also sharing how the Trust amplifies our grants and where Trust staff or partners may contact you to participate.

 It is important to the Trust staff that we be clear from the very start: promoting (or not promoting) your grant is entirely up to you.
-Please note that the Murdock Trust publishes our grantees on a quarterly and annual basis via reports distributed to our constituents.

 Publicity is a tool you can use to increase awareness of your organization and the work that has been funded through the Trust.
 While we are eager and excited to help spread the valuable work your organization is doing to serve our community, we understand that there may be circumstances where promoting a grant at a given time does not fit with broader strategic priorities.
 We leave to your discretion the publicity of a grant and your project’s results.
+Please do not take anything in this document to suggest in anyway that publicizing your grant or participating in a Murdock Trust promotion is required or expected, nor will it have any bearing on current or future grant or partnership opportunities.

-Grantee Publicity
+Grantee Publicity #

 If you do wish to promote your grant, here are some tactics that have been effective for past recipients: